pablocollazoc/microflow/index.md

 # **Quality gate status:**

-***Passed*** :heavy_check_mark:

-All conditions passed:
-- No blocker issues
+***Not passed*** :x:

+Quality gate conditions do not passed.
+Some of these conditions were not acquired:
-- Code coverage is greater than 80%
+- Code coverage is less than 80%
-- Duplicated lines is less than 3%
 -
+Duplicated lines is greater than 3%
-Maintainability rating is A
+- Maintainability rating is worse than A
-- Reliability rating is A
+- Reliability rating is worse than A
+-
-- Security hotspots reviewed is 100%
+Security hotspots reviewed is less than 100%
-- Security rating is A
+- Security rating is worse than A

 # **Technical debt:** 3h 29min